denten-books/plain-text/0-intro.md

 To pick up an electronic book and to take it apart may be against the law in some jurisdictions [@fry_circumventing_2009].
-However, given the extent to which emerging thought-things like electronic books and personal communication devices participate actively in the production of meaning, we can no longer employ strategies of interpretation at the level of ideology alone.
+However, given the extent to which emergent thought-things like electronic books and personal communication devices participate actively in the production of meaning, we can no longer employ strategies of interpretation at the level of ideology alone.
 Close reading, critical theory, and literary analysis must reach down to the silicon